Tlingit nouns

+Definition

 The concept of a noun is fairly well defined for Indo-European languages, as well as many other language families.
 However, it is not so clear for many Native American language families, particularly the Na-Dené family.
-Beck (2001) proposes that nouns should not be restricted to single words and compounds, at least for Native American languages, instead that any conventionalized expression that meets certain semantic and syntactic criteria of “nouniness” should be admitted to the class of nouns.
+Beck (2001) proposes that nouns should not be restricted to single words and compounds, at least for Native American languages, instead that any conventionalized expression that meets certain semantic and syntactic criteria of "nouniness" should be admitted to the class of nouns.
 These criteria for nominal entries in the lexicon are, per Beck: